Best winter walks in the UK

-During winter, Britain’s countryside is transformed into a wonderland of frozen lakes, frosted mountains and snowy forests.
-Wrap up warm and it can be one of the most rewarding times of the year to be out on the trail.
+The cold days of winter transform the British countryside into a wonderland of frozen lakes, frosted hills and snowy, twinkling forests.
+Wrap up warm and it can be one of the most rewarding and festive times of the year to be out on the trail.

 Loch Morlich, Highland